mballaro/scuba/README.md

 # Usage and Background
 * `scuba_alongtrack.py` performs spectral analysis on along-track data or between along-track and gridded data
 * `scuba_grid.py` performs spectral analysis on gridded data or between two gridded data
-* `scuba_TG.py` performs spectral analysis on tide gauge and gridded data timeseries
+* `scuba_tide_gauge.py` performs spectral analysis on tide gauge and gridded data timeseries
-* `scuba_TAO.py` performs spectral analysis on TAO mooring and gridded data timeseries
+* `scuba_mooring.py` performs spectral analysis on mooring and gridded data timeseries

 The program is structured as follow:
 * 1- reading the dataset